 - Note that Practicals begin this week, starting today.
-This week is a short Practical. - All Practicals are either in MP125A or MP125B, which are right beside each other - lists will be posted so you know which room to go to - You will be assigned to sit with 3 other people from this course, and the 4 of you will form a team for the next five practical sessions. - You will be working on Practicals activities together and sharing a mark on the notebooks.
+This week is a short Practical. - All Practicals are either in MP125A or MP125B, which are right beside each other - lists will be posted so you know which room to go to - You will be assigned to sit with 3 other people from this course, and the 4 of you will form a team for the next five practical sessions. - Teams will be scrambled half-way through the semester. - You will be working on Practicals activities together and sharing a mark on the notebooks.